-TPCA strives to provide a quality educational system that prepares students to pass the state board examination and gain entry-level employment within their chosen field of study.
-Our education system includes a facility that mirrors a salon, spa, and barbershop environment, experienced and competent instructors, and a curriculum developed through years of experience and expertise.
+TPCA strives to provide a quality educational system that prepares students to pass the state board examination and gain entry-level employment within their chosen field of study, the occupation in which the program qualifies-e.g., Barber, Cosmetologist, etc. Our education system includes a facility that mirrors a salon, spa, and barbershop environment, experienced and competent instructors, and a curriculum developed through years of experience and expertise.
 Our education goals are: